 To find out more, read the brief description of each document outlining their purpose and enjoy learning about our approach to teaching and learning in mathematics.
 We hope that these documents support Parents/Carers in teaching and exploring maths at home in a manner which the children are familiar with from their experiences in school.

-If you are still unsure, please don't hesitate to ask your child's class teacher - we would be delighted to help.
+Please don't hesitate to ask your child's class teacher for further support - we would be delighted to help.